 Christopher A. Kozlowski, Esq.

 Mr. Kozlowski received his undergraduate degree in Business Management from Saint Joseph’s University in Philadelphia.
 After graduation, he attended law school at Villanova University School of Law and graduated in 2014.
-During law school, Mr. Kozlowski worked in both the public and private sector including the District Attorney of Philadelphia’s Office, and private law firms focusing on the practice of contracts, property damage, and real estate.
-Since his graduation, Kozlowski has been a general practitioner, primarily focusing on various aspects of civil litigation, including personal injury, property damage, contracts, and traffic law.
+During law school, Mr. Kozlowski worked in both the public and private sector including the District Attorney of Philadelphia’s Office.
+Since his graduation, Kozlowski has been a solo practitioner, primarily focusing on various aspects of civil litigation, estates and trusts, family law, municipal law and real estate.